slcs-jsc/jurassic/projects/validation/README.md

 `timings.csv` records the summed single-process times across spectral chunks.
 JURASSIC model time is `TIMER_FORMOD`.
 Instrumented RFM model time is the reported path plus spectral phases minus output time.
-For limb, the reported per-spectrum time is the four-ray calculation divided by four.
+The main report uses the total model time for each validation case: limb contains four jointly calculated rays, while nadir and zenith contain one ray each.
+A limb RFM invocation shares its spectral setup and HITRAN processing across all four rays, so its total time is not the cost of four independent RFM runs.
+The CSV file also records the resulting amortized throughput time per spectrum.
 Parallel jobs reduce elapsed execution time but do not alter these summed single-process model times.

+Each result manifest records the CPU model, physical and logical CPU counts, and the logical CPUs made available to the model processes.
+The supplied reference timings were measured on a 13th Gen Intel Core i7-1365U with 10 physical cores and 12 logical CPUs.
+Two single-thread processes ran concurrently, restricted to logical CPUs 0 and 2.

 `READ_TBL` includes reading and preparing the lookup tables.
 RFM timing keeps its HITRAN initialization and binary-read measurements separately.
 Hardware,